cmalext/laravel-tenant/README.md

 Do the basic laravel stuff

-    - `git clone`
+    git clone

-    - `cp .env.example .env` update the database credentials
+    cp .env.example .env // update the database credentials

-    - `composer install`
-    - `php artisan migrate`
-    - `php artisan serve`
+    composer install

+    php artisan migrate

+    php artisan serve

 Now you should be able to access the app at http://localhost:8000.
 Sweet

  Now lets create some Tenant

-    `php artisan tenant:create --code=fb --name=Facebook --domain=localhost:8000`
+    php artisan tenant:create --code=fb --name=Facebook --domain=localhost:8000

 Notice when you reload the page.
 The logo is now changed to `Facebook`

 Now lets create another Tenant

-    `php artisan tenant:create --code=yt --name=Youtube --domain=127.0.0.1:8000`
+    php artisan tenant:create --code=yt --name=Youtube --domain=127.0.0.1:8000

-Now visit the domain 127.0.0.1:8000 and you'll see that the logo is `Youtube` while localhost:8000 is still showing `Facebook`.
+Now visit the domain `http://127.0.0.1:8000` and you'll see that the logo is `Youtube` while localhost:8000 is still showing `Facebook`.
 Nice right?

 Now lets try to add some seeds to the app

-    `php artisan db:seeed`
+    php artisan db:seeed

 Now look around scenes and channels page.
 Notice that for every Tenant, it has its own scenes and channels.

 ## Tenant Config
 Tenant config are stored under `/config/tenants/{tenant-code}.php`.
-That means if you open the site at 127.0.0.1:8000 It is loading the `config/tenants/yt.php`.
+That means if you open the site at `http://127.0.0.1:8000`
+It is loading the `config/tenants/yt.php`.
 This config will override any `config()` in the app

 Example:

-    - `config('app.name')` should be `Laravel` as it is written inside `/config/app.php`
+- config('app.name') should be `Laravel` as it is written inside `/config/app.php`
-    - but visiting the app in 127.0.0.1:8000 will override that to the `app` array inside `/config/tenants/yt.php`
+- but visiting the app in `http://127.0.0.1:8000` will override that to the `app` array inside `/config/tenants/yt.php`
 - this logic will go to any config you set whether it might be `config('queue.connections')` or any other custom config you have added

 If you go back to the tenant's config.
 You will notice there is an array `config('app.domain')`.
 This is what we use to reference what Tenant we should based upon the visited domain.
 Given that this is an array,